JadCombreau/Analytical_circular_Postprocessing/README.md

 # ANANAX ANALYTICAL CIRCULAR
 ## Post Processing details :
 ### The aim of this box :
-*MADIWHAX solver for the noise acoustic calculation in the air intake/bypass (to obtain frequencies)*
+*Allows the generation of the attenuation matrix (PIFF & PID calculus)*

 ### The left side :